-Week Three Onwards
+Week 3 Onwards

-The whole class will attend on their allocated days from 8.45am (doors open at 8.30am) to 2.45pm.

-Please bring your child's backpack with their school hat, water bottle, crunch & sip, recess, lunch and spare change of school clothes.
+The whole class will attend on their allocated Kindy days from 8.30am to 2.45pm.
+Please bring your child's backpack with his/ her school hat, water bottle, crunch & sip, recess, lunch and spare change of school clothes.